 2. What does a managed payroll service include?

-FMP Global provides a managed service which includes the following key features.
+IRIS FMP provides a managed service which includes the following key features.

 - Requirements capture – We work with you to define your requirements and understand what your business needs from a payroll service

 - System set up – We build a system for your business using HMRC approved IRIS FMP Payrite or Amity software and is kept continually up to date with all relevant legislation changes

 - System test – We run the new system in parallel with your existing system to ensure it is correct.
 Then we switch over to the new system, ensuring correct takeover of data to the new system

 - Data entry – We take receipt of data from you and the security of that data very seriously.
 We prefer to receive your data by secure data transfer.
 However we will also receive your data by email, fax or phone.
 Data would include hours worked, bonuses and other details which affect wage calculation.
 We carry out data entry into the system.